rainbow-mind-machine/rainbow-mind-machine/docs/social_sheep.md

 **The social rainbow mind machine sheep. [credit](credits.md)**

-Social Sheep turn the normally reclusive and interoverted Sheep into extroverted bots that can interact with the Twitterverse through tweets.
+Social Sheep turn the normally reclusive and introverted Sheep into extroverted bots that can interact with the Twitterverse through tweets.

 The `SocialSheep` class implements the ability to search